rmsk2/cartflash/README.md

 blocks of the file fit into the cartridge when the write operation begins on the given start block.

-In contrast to the program available [here](https://github.com/Red-Fool/F256_FlashCart ) `cartflash` does not erase the whole flash chip before writing new data to it.
+In contrast to the program available [here](https://github.com/Red-Fool/F256_FlashCart ) `cartflash` does as a default not erase the whole flash chip before writing new data to it.
 This allows you to add data to your flash cartridge in an incremental fashion.
 The program by `Red-Fool` was very useful to me as it made clear how the information in the [data sheet](https://ww1.microchip.com/downloads/en/DeviceDoc/20005023B.pdf) of the flash chip (SST39LF/VF020) was to be interpreted.

-When using the `.pgz` type `/- fcart` or `/- drive number:fcart` (`drive number` = 1 or 2 when the data file resides on an IEC drive) at the BASIC prompt in order to start the program.
+When using the `.pgz` type `/- fcart` or `/- drive number:fcart` (`drive number` = 1 or 2 when the `.pgz` file resides on an IEC drive) at the BASIC prompt in order to start the program.
 When running `cartflash` from onboard flash memory you can leave out the `-`, i.e. you simply call `/fcart`.

+If you want to delete the whole flash cartridge before writing new data to it you can do that by adding the parameter `erasealldata` when starting `fcart`, i.e. you could call `fcart` for instance like this `/fcart erasealldata` or this `/- fcart erasealldata`. **CAUTION**: When this parameter is detetced `fcart` asks for **no additional confirmation** before erasing all data.

 ## How to build the program